 Tender tofu cooked in an aromatic and spicy sauce, accompanied by minced meat, Mapo tofu is one of the most popular ways to prepare tofu in China.

-Once I asked a group of non-Chinese friends who had experience of real Chinese food: “What is your favourite tofu dish?”
+Once I asked a group of non-Chinese friends who had experiences of real Chinese food: “What is your favourite tofu dish?”
 They all answered: “Mapo tofu!”
 It didn’t surprise me at all.
 Today I’d like to show you how to cook this classic dish the authentic way (without any western adaptation).

 Over recent years, Mapo tofu started appearing on the menus of oversea Chinese restaurants.
-Unfortunately, I’m disappointed most of the time (many Chinese living aboard have similar complaints).
+Unfortunately, I’m disappointed most of the time (Many Chinese living aboard have similar complaints).
 What is often served are just plates of spicy tofu.
-In terms of the general flavour, the level of hotness and the texture, such dishes have little to do with what you should expect from Mapo tofu.
+In terms of the general flavour, the level of hotness, numbness and the texture, such dishes have little to do with what you should expect from authentic Mapo tofu.

 In fact, like many Chinese dishes, Mapo tofu is much simpler to prepare than it seems to be.
 Get the right ingredients and follow the instructions, then you will be on the way to success.
 For a better understanding of Mapo tofu, five Chinese characters are used to describe the key features of this dish: